 Don’t waste your money on an Offer in Compromise.
 That’s right.
 Don’t file an Offer in Compromise!
 Not generally what you hear from people with experience filing them.
 Confused?

 That’s probably because they are a cash cow for some unscrupulous advisors, attorneys, and accountants.
-Here’s why we often advise clients not to file the supposed golden bullet for tax debt: The Offer in Compromise.
+We often advise clients not to file the supposed golden bullet for tax debt, The Offer in Compromise.

-Depending on the complexity of the offer many firms will charge you between 3,000- and 15,000-dollars for the preparation and follow up representation with the IRS or other taxing authority.
+Depending on the complexity of the offer many firms will charge you between $3,000-15,000 for the preparation and follow-up representation with the IRS or other taxing authority.

 Your claim will almost certainly be rejected if you don’t meet these criteria.
-If that happens you just lost 3,000-15,000 that you’ll never recover.
+If that happens you just lost $3,000-15,000 that you’ll never recover.
 Sometimes people try to sell you on their negotiating skills with the IRS.
 Most of the time, that’s at best a marketing tactic.

 - Doesn’t know what they are doing.

-- Is actively attempting to scam and/or mislead you.
+- Actively attempts to scam or mislead you.

 Either way, you should think about if you really want to work with them.

-In addition, in some cases, if you are late with a return or accidentally miss a payment in the next five years the IRS can retroactively revoke the entire OIC.
-That means you could end up with the same tax debt you had before just minus the payments you made and the money you paid to have the OIC prepared.
+If late with a return or accidentally miss a payment in the next five years, the IRS can retroactively revoke the entire OIC.
+You could end up with the same tax debt you had before minus the payments you made and the money you paid to prepare the OIC.

 OICs give the IRS more time to collect on your debt.

 The entire time your OIC is being considered by the IRS, sometimes up to two years, the statute of limitations clock has stopped.
-That means sending in an OIC on a hope and a prayer will likely do more harm than good.
+That means sending in an OIC on hope and prayer likely does more harm than good.
 There is a whole assortment of ways to deal with a tax debt that doesn’t involve agreeing to let the IRS collect from you for longer.

 Depending on your financial situation you may be able to avoid IRS seizures, garnishments, levies, and other actions while still being in debt.
 If your situation meets the required criteria you may be able to simply wait out the IRS.
-In addition, appropriate tax planning and the restructuring of business and personal assets can help you meet the IRS’s criteria when you might not otherwise.
-The reality is that IRS has ten years to collect on most debts after which the debt disappears.
+In addition, appropriate tax planning, the restructuring of the business, and personal assets can help you meet the IRS’s criteria when you might not otherwise.
+The IRS has 10 years to collect on most debts, after which the debt disappears.
 Any advisor seeking a holistic solution to your problem will always keep that in mind.

 There are plenty of other detailed reasons why Offers in Compromise are the wrong choice for many taxpayers.
 Those struggling with overdue balances at the Internal Revenue Service, Maine Revenue Service., or other state taxing agencies have enough problems without adding a giant bill to their already strained financial life.